AkinolaRuth/LITA-Project/README.md

   - Knowing Top Sales by the Region
   - Which Product has top sales
   - What is the overall Sales trend
   - What is the overall Revenue

+    ### Data Analysis
+    This includes some basic lines of code, queries and DAX expressions used during this anlysis. some of this are;

+    ```SQL
+    Create Sales Table
+    ```